amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_evaluation.md

 The main reason for choosing the Mean Absolute Percentage Error is that as percentage error is calculated in terms of absolute error so this avoids the problem of cancelling out the positive and negative values.
 Also, this method is being referred as scale independent because it allows the comparison for forecast of different scale.
+Lower value of MAPE, better the model will forecast the values.

 ### Metric 2
 Root Mean Squared Error